rpflugfelder/rpflugfelder.github.io/research.md

 # Dynamic Perception and Understanding

 My scientific interest lies in visual motion analysis and tracking and in the importance of motion perception in object recognition and scene understanding.
+I currently focus in my research on the problem of fragmented and dynamic occlusion in machine and human vision.

 ## Examples